Buying a European Caravan? Look out for the following issues

 About the caravan chassis construction

-The key to this design's strength is that the internal cabinets act as bulkheads, holding the floor, the walls, and the roof together; if the chassis flexes, the forces are transferred through furniture throughout the vehicle.
+The strength of this design lies in the internal cabinets, which function as bulkheads that hold the floor, walls, and roof together.
+When the chassis flexes, the forces are distributed through the furniture throughout the vehicle.

 The tow hitch